 Committal will be with her husband at the Ohio Western Reserve National Cemetery.

-A Witness to the Resurrection Memorial Service in Helen’s memory will be held at North Springfield Presbyterian Church, 671 Canton Rd. in Akron on Monday June 17 at 11:00am with Dr. David Weyrick ofﬁciating.
+A Witness to the Resurrection Memorial Service in Helen’s memory will be held at North Springfield Presbyterian Church, 671 Canton Road in Akron on Monday June 17 at 11:00 AM with Dr. David Weyrick ofﬁciating.

 The family thanks the outstanding staff at Mulberry Gardens for their exceptional care and Harbor Light Hospice.
 Per Helen’s request, there will be no calling hours.
 In lieu of ﬂowers, memorial contributions may be made to the University of Akron Foundation, Akron, OH 44325-2603 for the Dean Robert C. Weyrick Scholarship Fund.